 Supplemental Instruction (SI)

 Supplemental Instruction is not your average study group.
 SI is a set of weekly review sessions that are run by students that have recently taken the course and earned high grades and have been selected by their professor to be the SI Leader.
 Students will compare notes, discuss readings, develop organizational tools, and predict test items in informal review sessions.
 SI is used in historically difficult courses and is open to all students.
 National statistics on the effectiveness of SI sessions at other universities clearly indicate that students who participated regularly in SI sessions earned higher grades than those who did not participate in SI sessions.
-For more about SI, visit the International Center for Supplemental Instruction at the University of Missouri, Kansas City.
-Three historically difficult courses were supported by SI in Fall 2010.
 Our analysis indicates that SI improves student learning and student grades.
 For more information about SI, please contact Dr. Nancy Wiggers.

 For additional FAQs about SI, please visit FAQs.

 For the Spring 2017 semester, the following courses are supported by SI: ACCY 202, BISC 102, BISC 162, BISC 207, CHEM 101, CHEM 105, CHEM 106, and MATH 262.

 For SI Leader contact information and bios visit the link below.

 Visit our SI schedule below to find a session that works for you.

 Would you like to serve as an SI Leader?
 Refer to the SI Leader Information and Application Form.
 If you are interested in applying to be an SI Leader for Fall 2017, please submit the application form and all supporting documents by Friday, April 21, 2017.